The Complete Guide

 What Is Grant Readiness?

-Government agencies at every level pursue federal grant funding to support infrastructure, community services, public safety, and economic development.
+Local governments and nonprofits pursue federal grant funding to support infrastructure, community services, public safety, and economic development.
 But winning a competitive federal grant requires more than a compelling project idea.
-It requires organizational readiness: the internal systems, policies, and capacity that federal funders need to see before they commit dollars to your agency.
+It requires organizational readiness: the internal systems, policies, and capacity that federal funders need to see before they commit dollars to your organization.

-For local and regional governments, grant readiness has a specific technical dimension that goes beyond what many organizations expect.
+For local governments and nonprofits, grant readiness has a specific technical dimension that goes beyond what many organizations expect.
 Federal awards come with significant compliance obligations under 2 CFR 200, the Uniform Guidance.
 They require negotiated indirect cost rates, documented internal controls, procurement compliance, and in many cases a Single Audit.
-An agency that isn't prepared for these requirements is not grant-ready, regardless of how strong its proposed project may be.
+An organization that is not prepared for these requirements is not grant-ready, regardless of how strong its proposed project may be.

 Federal grant reviewers aren't just evaluating your project.
 They're evaluating your organization's ability to manage federal dollars responsibly.

-This distinction matters because many government agencies invest significant time in developing grant narratives without first addressing the organizational gaps that make reviewers hesitate.
+This distinction matters because many local governments and nonprofits invest significant time developing grant narratives without first addressing the organizational gaps that make reviewers hesitate.
 Strong writing cannot compensate for weak systems.
 Grant readiness is the foundation that makes everything else work.

 01